 Prepare end of shift report to individual assuming VFCC Lead as well as end of shift report to the FAC Manager.
-Be aware of the possibility of extended deployment. be aware of the possibility of exterided deployment.
+Be aware of the possibility of extended deployment.
 Prepare for the transition to a Long-term recovery center if required.